+BARABA STEPPE

-BARABA STEPPE.
-Wooded steppe in SW Siberia between the Irtysh and Ob rivers colonized since the 18th century by Russians and Ukrainians, and from 1941 by Volga Germans.
+Wooded steppe in southwestern Siberia between the Irtysh and Ob rivers colonized since the eighteenth century by Russians and Ukrainians, and from 1941 by Volga Germans.
 The Baraba Steppe is one of the main areas of dairy farming in Siberia.

+BARANOV, ALEKSANDR See Alaska.